andredarcie/gamelist-aggregator/README.md

 # Open Video Game Data

 Welcome to the **GameList Aggregator** project!
 This open-source initiative aggregates data about video games from various trusted sources, making it freely accessible and user-driven.
-The project is powered by ASP.NET Blazor, providing a dynamic, interactive user experience.
+The project now exposes a .NET Web API with a Svelte front-end for a dynamic, interactive user experience.

 ---